For Florida Renters in Crisis

 Florida protections worth knowing

-Florida tenant law is technical, the timelines are short, and the court registry rule is unforgiving.
-If you've received a 3-day notice or summons, getting legal advice from a free legal aid attorney is worth far more than any guide — and the legal aid organizations above exist for exactly this situation.
+Florida's eviction rules are technical, its deadlines are short, and the court registry requirement leaves no room for error.
+If you've been served a 3-day notice or an eviction summons, advice from a free legal aid attorney is worth far more than any guide — and the Florida legal aid organizations listed above exist for exactly this moment.

 Step 4: When state and county programs aren't enough — personal-network help

-If you've talked to your landlord, called 211, applied to county programs, and there's still a gap — the people in your life often want to help.
-They just don't know there's a situation.
-Florida has real gaps in 2026: the statewide programs are gone, federal ERA2 funding ended last year, and the county programs that remain have limited funding cycles that fill up fast.
-Many working Floridians fall between qualifying for government help and having enough cushion to absorb a single bad month — especially in the high-cost markets of Miami-Dade, Broward, and Orange counties.
+Once you've talked to your landlord, called 211, and applied to the county programs — and a gap still remains — the people around you often want to help; they simply don't know there's a problem to help with.
+And the gaps in Florida are real in 2026: the statewide programs are gone, federal ERA2 funding ended last year, and the county programs that remain run on limited funding cycles that fill up fast.
+Many working Floridians land in between — earning too much to qualify for government help, but without the cushion to absorb a single bad month — especially in the high-cost markets of Miami-Dade, Broward, and Orange counties.

-Rent is a category where personal-network fundraising tends to work especially well.
+Rent is a category where personal-network fundraising tends to work especially well — and in Florida, where the eviction timeline moves quickly, being able to close a gap fast matters more than almost anywhere.
 People understand the math of housing without explanation.
 A specific, direct ask — "I'm $800 short on this month's rent because my hours got cut" — gets responses faster than vague descriptions of struggle.
 The amount usually feels manageable to people who care about you, especially when several people contribute together.

 Why privacy matters for rent fundraising in Florida